mcfnord/rml/src/rpc84.md

 obligation exists.
 The provisions of Rule 1.2(d) concerning a good faith challenge to the validity, scope, meaning or application of the law apply to challenges of legal regulation of the practice of law.

-[5]  <mark>Lawyers holding public office assume legal responsibilities going beyond those of other citizens.
-A lawyer's abuse of public office can suggest an inability to fulfill the professional role of lawyers</mark>.
+[5] <mark>Lawyers holding public office assume
+legal responsibilities going **beyond those of other citizens**.
+A lawyer's abuse of public office can suggest an **inability to fulfill the professional role of lawyers**</mark>.
 The same is true of abuse of positions of private trust such as trustee, executor, administrator, guardian, agent and officer, director or manager of a corporation or other organization.

 #                                         Additional Washington Comment (6-7)